jtr13/1201/Syllabus.md

 The following topics will be covered in the order below.

-For more detailed information on material covered within each section, please consult [stat.info](stat.info)
+For more detailed information on material covered within each section, please consult [1201.info](1201.info)

 <ol>
 <li>